Hafza-Azeem/Islamiyat/001 - Section - Pillars of Islam/04 - Chapter - Hajj.md

 males and females.
 For males it is two pieces of unstitched cloth which are to be worn to cover the upper and lower portion of the body.
 For females it is that they have to wear their normal clothes but have their entire body except hands, face and to Cover feet.
-They wear this They then intention make weal after performing wudhu or ghusl. intention of Haji.
-The making of and wearing of Ihram is the 1st obligation all pilgrims appear equal as it  removes all signs of distinctions between them which promotes equality.
+They wear this after performing wudhu or ghusl.The making of intention and wearing of Ihram is the 1st obligation all pilgrims appear equal as it  removes all signs of distinctions between them which promotes equality.

 ***3. Eid-ul-Adha:***